jaydu1/scVAEIT/README.md

 # scVAEIT
-Variational autoencoder for single-cell imputation and transfer learning.
+Variational autoencoder for single-cell integration and transfer learning.